jorjboi/jorjboi.github.io/_projects/pathtracer.md

     </div>
 </div>

-Here, α represents the albedo, or the reflectance of a material.
+Here, `α` represents the albedo, or the reflectance of a material.
 We use this to control the glossiness or reflectance of a material.
-Below is a render of a dragon with a gold material and albedo α = 0.05.
+Below is a render of a dragon with a gold material and albedo `α = 0.05`.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">